Sexual-Violence-Center/SVC-Data-mgmt/README.md

 db table = victim

 The SQL script is extensive.
 See the file database.sql in the root of this repo.

+To add an Admin user after creating DB and Tables, run the following insert statement.
+Login, navigate to User Entry Page, add a new Admin user, test it works, then delete this test admin user.

+INSERT INTO “person” (“id”, “username”, “password”, “user_type”) VALUES (‘1’, ‘ty’, ‘$2a$10$3ynnUgcr3FucUYuJm.Fs3uvvAtH3mFgN9vSQj5rLnbZid/pjviYXy’, true);

+username: ty    password: ty

 ### Express/Passport with React